AuCoRoboticsMU/GP-netPlus-ros/README.md

 `roslaunch gpnetplus tiago_example.launch`

-This script also show-cases how an object detector model can be used to achieve target-driven grasping of objects.
+This script also showcases how an object detector model can be used to achieve target-driven grasping of objects.
 It uses a pre-trained FASTER-RCNN model from Pytorch to allocate object ID's to grasp proposals, which can then be selected in a GUI build with TKinter.

-Note that you will have to adjust the `model_dir` in the launch file to the path were you your GP-net+ model is stored.
-A pretrained model is available at [zenodo](https://zenodo.org/record/10653956).
+Note that you will have to adjust the `model_dir` in the launch file to the path where your GP-net+ model is stored.

 ----------------
 If you use this code, please cite